m4rr/m4rr_ru_static/content/numpad.en.md

 ---
-title: Zero Width Joiner for iOS
+title: Numpad for FaceTime (for Mac)
 type: zwj
 # kind: zwj
 # disableLanguages: "en"
 description: "Privacy Policy"
 images:
-  - zwj-og.jpg
+  - numpad-og.jpg
 # type: "website"
-url: "/zwj/privacy-policy/"
+url: "/numpad/privacy-policy/"
 # date: 2019-11-15T23:43:58+03:00
 ---

-Zero Width Joiner app is developed and supported by Marat Saytakov.
+Numpad for FaceTime app is developed and supported by Marat Saytakov.

 Application or Marat doesn't collect or store any private data or user actions.